Join The Tradition of

 The original building burned down in 1979.
 Upon completion of the current building in 1982, tea on the lawn has been an uninterrupted summer tradition.

 Afternoon tea with popovers remains a popular, not to be missed tradition on a visit to Acadia.
-Reservations, especially during lunch and the very busy teatime, will greatly reduce your wait and give you a more relaxing experience.
-If you can’t make a reservation, the shortest waits for tables are before 11:30am or after 4pm.
+Please note that because we are not taking reservations, lunch and teatime are a very busy time, please plan accordingly.
+The shortest waits for tables are before 11:30am or after 4pm.
 Our menu includes the traditional favorites of lobster stew, locally sourced ice cream, and freshly squeezed lemonade, and of course, the world famous Jordan Pond House Popovers.